GBP/USD faces extra consolidation near term – UOB

-FX Strategists at UOB Group now see Cable extending the sideline theme in the next weeks.
+FX Strategists at UOB Group noted Cable has now moved into a consolidative phase.

 Key Quotes